(19 May 2021)

 Evangelical Lutheran Church in America

-Information on this page is updated every few days.
+Information on this page is updated from time to time.
 Checking back periodically is not a bad idea.
-If you broswer caches pages (most do), you may want to hit the refresh button.
+If you browser caches pages (most do), you may want to hit the refresh button.

 The government declarations and statements have been

 moved to their own page.
-Click here to visit the new COVID-19
+Click here to visit the COVID-19

 Government Declarations page to find our what